SSWConsulting/SSW.Rules.Content/rules/do-you-do-exploratory-testing/rule.md

 archivedreason: null
 guid: 41a4fe42-f4a5-4635-817a-084d9b2fbc4c
 ---

-Use Microsoft's Exploratory Testing - **Test & Feedback extension** - to perform exploratory tests on web apps directly from the browser.
+Use Microsoft's **Test & Feedback extension** to perform exploratory tests on web apps directly from the browser.

 Capture screenshots (and even videos), annotate them and submit bugs into Azure DevOps as you explore your web app - all directly from the Chrome browser (Edge and Firefox are also supported).